Waavi/vue-wcharts/docs/guide/getting-started.md

 ### Npm

-Installing pacakge with yarn or npm is recommended.
+Install using yarn or npm.

 ```sh
 yarn add vue-wcharts